microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/profile-example.md

 author: "kevinbellinger"
 localization_priority: Priority
 ms.prod: "people"
+doc_type: "conceptualPageType"
 ---

-# Use the Profile API in Microsoft Graph to retrieve information about yourself or another user.
+# Use the Profile API in Microsoft Graph to retrieve information about yourself or another user

 Microsoft Graph applications can use the Profile API to retrieve the profile of the signed-in user or another user with a valid Azure AD or Microsoft account.
 This information can be used in applications to assist in contextualizing another user, providing a richer experience for the user within the application or as a mechanism for storing extended information about the user which can also be used within Microsoft 365.